Grades and Reports

 Voluntary termination of enrollment during a semester or summer term is defined as withdrawal.

 Dismissal from school for a specified period of time is defined as suspension, and expulsion is dismissal for an unspecified period of time.
 The University reserves the right to suspend or expel any student or students when it believes that such action is in the best interest of the institution and/or the student(s).
 This action will take place only after careful consideration and consultation with the student or students in question and all other parties with information pertinent to the matter at hand.

-Any student leaving school before the end of a term is required to contact the Registrar’s Office at 704-406-4260.
+Any student leaving school before the end of a term (up until the last day of classes) is required to contact the Registrar’s Office at (704) 406-4260 or complete and submit the online "complete withdrawal form" from the Registrar Services page.
 Honorable withdrawal is granted only if these procedures are followed.
-Failure to complete this procedure will result in grades of “@F” on all coursework.
+Failure to complete this procedure will result in grades of “F” on all coursework.

 Any registered student who experiences medical trauma or a chronic illness that may prevent completing the semester may apply for a medical withdrawal from the University.
 A medical withdrawal request must be filed with the Registrar’s Office prior to the start of final exams and must include documentation submitted from a physician or psychologist trained in the diagnosis of the medical condition.

 A qualifying medical condition, as determined by the physician or psychologist, must prevent the student from participating in all classes remaining during the current semester.
 A medical withdrawal is a complete withdrawal from the University.
 The supporting documentation from a physician or psychologist accompanying the medical withdrawal request must be submitted on official letterhead from the physician or psychologist and must be addressed to the Gardner-Webb University Registrar.
 The medical documentation must also include the physician or psychologist’s name, title, professional credentials, license or certification number, and should address the following:

 - Date the examination, assessment, or evaluation was performed.